 Instrumentation and testing services include:

-- Headspace Gas Chromatography (HGC) – Detects the presence of ethanol and other volatile substances.
+- Headspace Gas Chromatography – Flame Ionization Detection (Headspace GC/FID) – Detects ethanol and other volatile substances

-- Gas Chromatography-Mass Spectrometry (GC/MS) and Liquid Chromatography Tandem Mass Spectrometry (LC/MS/MS) – Confirms and quantifies drugs and their metabolites.
+- Gas Chromatography – Mass Spectrometry (GC/MS), Gas Chromatography Tandem Mass Spectrometry (GC/MS/MS) and Liquid Chromatography Tandem Mass Spectrometry (LC/MS/MS) – Confirms and quantifies drugs and their metabolites

-- High-resolution Liquid Chromatography-Time of Flight Mass Spectrometry (LC/TOF-MS) – Screens for routine and novel drugs of abuse.
+- Liquid Chromatography – Time of Flight Mass Spectrometry (LC/TOF-MS) – Screens for routine and novel drugs of abuse

 For more information, read our published work: